-Written by Mike Register, Chief Operations Officer, Quiet Professionals, LLC
+Written by Mike Register, Chief Operating Officer, Quiet Professionals, LLC

-Fortune, HP, and Revlon didn’t let the business issues of the Great Depression stop them from creating success and proving that with vision, tenacity, and a great product businesses can survive and thrive in the worst of times.
-During the COVID-19 pandemic Quiet Professionals continued to adapt its business model and internal processes to address what was happening, and was able to maintain its workforce and client support.
+Fortune, HP and Revlon didn’t let the business issues of the Great Depression stop them from creating success and proving that with vision, tenacity, and a great product businesses can survive and thrive in the worst of times.
+During the COVID-19 pandemic, Quiet Professionals continued to adapt its business model and internal processes to address what was happening and was able to maintain its workforce and client support.
 This demonstrated the fortitude and innovation of its leadership and personnel.
-I guess it’s true; with vision, tenacity, and a great product a businesses can survive in difficult times!!!!
+I guess it’s true; with vision, tenacity, and a great product, businesses can survive in difficult times!